lu7ue/code-exporter/README.md

 1. Install PyInstaller (only needed once): `pip install pyinstaller`
 2. In the project folder, run: `pyinstaller --noconfirm --onefile --windowed main.py`.
     This will automatically create two folders: `build` and `dist`.
 Inside the `dist` folder, you will find an executable file named `main`.
-3. (Optional) Rename the file for clarity: `mv dist/main dist/CodeExporter-macOS`
+3. (Optional) Rename the file for clarity: `mv dist/main dist/Otter-macOS`
-4. Now you can simply double-click `CodeExporter-macOS` to open the app.
+4. Now you can simply double-click `Otter-macOS` to open the app.
 It works exactly the same as running the Python script, but doesn’t require opening a terminal.

 > Tip:
-> 1. You can move the CodeExporter-macOS file anywhere you like (for example, to your Applications folder) and run it directly.
+> 1. You can move the `Otter-macOS` file anywhere you like (for example, to your Applications folder) and run it directly.
-> 2. If you want to share this tool with your friends, you can simply send them the `CodeExporter-macOS` file.<br>
+> 2. If you want to share this tool with your friends, you can simply send them the `Otter-macOS` file.<br>
->   However, they might need to grant permission to run it — for example, on macOS, go to `System Settings` → `Privacy & Security`, click `Run Anyway`, and if necessary, run the following command in the Terminal to make it executable: `chmod +x /the-path-to/CodeExporter-macOS`.
+>   However, they might need to grant permission to run it — for example, on macOS, go to `System Settings` → `Privacy & Security`, click `Run Anyway`, and if necessary, run the following command in the Terminal to make it executable: `chmod +x /the-path-to/Otter-macOS`.

 ## Credits
 Video by Magda Ehlers: https://www.pexels.com/video/an-otter-swimming-2554576/